afbarnard/esal/README.md

 "interpretable" times, that is, times that are analogous to the real numbers.
 Integer times are fine as long as their differences are meaningful.
-Thus a timeline is distinguished from sequences that have non-meaningful times, such as time steps or other sequential numbering, sequences that have only ordering and not difference.
+Thus a timeline is distinguished from sequences that have non-meaningful times, such as time steps or other sequential numbering;
+such sequences have only ordering and not difference.

 To avoid ambiguity, "sequence" will refer solely to an event sequence.
 Data structures will be referred to as iterables or collections or with